milton-pagan/load-balancing-simulations/README.md

 at the SURE 2019 program at Georgia Tech.

 ## Usage
 Run the file named load_balancing_simulations.
-The source code can be modified to vary parameters and select different regimes for testing
+The source code can be modified to vary parameters and select different regimes for testing.